GustavoS-Melo/E-commerce/README.md

 Responsive Layout: The layout is fully responsive, providing a great experience on both desktop and mobile devices;

+To access this project, simply go to: https://blackscreengames.netlify.app

     PT-BR:

 BlackScreen Games - E-commerce de Jogos Digitais